kriskeillor/PiPico/README.md

 In trying to run the hello_world example, I realized the above SDK path is incorrect.
 I dropped the parent directory double-dots from the location.
 I re-ran the command with the absolute path to the SDK.
 I will have to redo this when I reorganize my files after graduation.

 The next problem was **nmake** not being found.
 I re-ran VS Installer and installed C++ CMake tools, as detailed in #6 of SDK Toolchain Setup.
+Then I restarted my computer (for the first time in the installation process, heheh...).

+## Building Hello World
+Running the example build again worked this time!
+I also realized I left off a double-dot from the cmake command.
+Not sure what that argument is for, but it made a big (positive) difference in the output.

+However, running nmake still failed.
+The complete output is shown in "hello-world-build-err.md". nmake is run on line 20.